 This method attracts customers before they’re even ready to buy, or know that your company exists.

 Here’s a great example of how this works:

 - I have a small family and I’m wanting to go on vacation.
 All my friends talk about Red River and I want my children to enjoy a winter vacation this Christmas where there is snow, but I’m not sure where to stay.
 I hop onto Google and type, “where to stay in Red River New Mexico”.

 - Like most searchers, I don’t even bother looking beyond the first page.

 This was a real search on Google.
-The Bellatory offers countless educational resources for both men and women of all different ages and creeds.
-That is why they appeared on the first page of Google and, more relevant, why they’re closing deals.
+Reservations Unlimited offers countless properties of all sizes that could host families from surrounding areas looking for a place to stay in Red River.
+That is why they appeared on the first page of Google and, more relevant, why they’re booked frequently.

 Change can be tough.
 You can’t go 2 months without your latest and greatest smartphone becoming outdated.
 But, isn’t the relevancy of your business worth changing for?
 For more information on this and the Inbound Marketing strategy, feel free to give us a call!
 We’ll answer any questions you may have.